by Susan Flantzer © Unofficial Royalty 2016

 On March 20, 1413, while in prayer at the shrine of Edward the Confessor at Westminster Abbey, King Henry IV suffered a fatal attack, possibly a stroke.
 He was carried to the Jerusalem Chamber, a room in the house of the Abbey’s abbot, where he died at age 45.
 King Henry V’s coronation was held at Westminster Abbey on April 9, 1413, in a snowstorm.

-In the summer of 1415, the negotiations with France failed due to Henry’s demands.
-In August of the same year, an English invading army composed of approximately 12,000 soldiers landed on the Normandy coast.
+In the summer of 1415, the negotiations with France failed due to Henry V’s demands.
+In August of the same year, an English invading army of approximately 12,000 soldiers landed on the Normandy coast.
 Diseases, minor skirmishes, and long marches in rainy weather weakened the English army.
 Nevertheless, because of defensive tactics and the use of the English longbow, the English won a decisive victory over a numerically much superior French opponent at the Battle of Agincourt on October 25, 1415.
 The battle is the centerpiece of the play Henry V by William Shakespeare in which the character of Henry V gives the rousing St. Crispin’s Day speech before the battle.
 The historical Henry V did give a brief speech to the English army before the Battle of Agincourt emphasizing the right of his claim to the French throne and recalling the previous victories the English had over the French.
 According to Burgundian sources, he concluded the speech by telling the English longbowmen that the French had boasted that they would cut off two fingers from the right hand of every archer, so they could never draw a string again.

-In 1419, Henry V lay siege to Rouen, the capital of Normandy, where he herded 12,000 people into the moat surrounding the city and left them there to die of starvation and exposure.
+In 1419, Henry V besieged Rouen, the capital of Normandy, where he herded 12,000 people into the moat surrounding the city and left them there to die of starvation and exposure.
 By August 1419, the English army had reached the walls of Paris.
 Negotiations for peace resulted in the Treaty of Troyes, an agreement that King Henry V of England and his heirs would inherit the throne of France upon the death of King Charles VI of France.
 The treaty also arranged for the marriage of Charles VI’s daughter Catherine of Valois to Henry V and the disinheritance of the Dauphin of France (the future King Charles VII of France) from the French succession.
 On June 2, 1420, King Henry V married Catherine of Valois in Troyes, France.

 Catherine went to England with Henry and was crowned queen in Westminster Abbey on February 23, 1421.
 In June 1421, Henry returned to France to continue his military campaigns.
 Catherine was already several months pregnant and gave birth to a son:

 King Henry V never saw their child.
 The warrior king, the victor against the French at the Battle of Agincourt, determined to conquer France once and for all, succumbed to dysentery, a disease that killed more soldiers than battle, on August 31, 1422, at the age of 35, leaving a nine-month-old son to inherit his throne.
-King Charles VI of France died a couple of months after Henry V, making the young Henry VI king of England and king of France.
+King Charles VI of France died a couple of months after Henry V, making the young Henry VI King of England and King of France.
 Henry VI was crowned at Westminster Abbey on November 6, 1429.
 Two years later, on December 16, 1431, he was crowned King of France at Notre Dame Cathedral in Paris.
-Before Henry VI came of age, English rule in France had begun a steady decline with Joan of Arc‘s campaign in support of Dauphin of France, later King Charles VII of France.
+Before Henry VI came of age, English rule in France had begun a steady decline with Joan of Arc‘s campaign supporting Dauphin of France, later King Charles VII of France.
 By 1453, only Calais remained of Henry V’s French conquests.

 King Henry V’s body was dismembered, boiled, and then brought back to England for burial in Westminster Abbey.
 His tomb was damaged during the Reformation and at some time the head of the effigy disappeared, but it was restored in 1971.